-There are a series of pros and cons that you may experience with electric pressure washers.
+There are a series of pros and cons that you may experience with electric commercial washers.
 One advantage is that they can be very powerful.
 Depending on the pressure washer that you choose, some models can go even as high as 2000 PSI.
 They can clean everything in sight – all while remaining very quiet.

-Electric pressure washers are perfect for cleaning smaller areas such as your car, your bike, your pool area, or the backyard pathway.
+Electric washers are perfect for cleaning smaller areas such as your car, your bike, your pool area, or the backyard pathway.
 They also have several attachments to make them even more powerful.
 Even though they have various functions, they are still portable and lightweight, which is a big plus.

 Many people prefer going for electric units simply because they are low maintenance.
 You do not have to buy oil, you are not required to change any major parts – and generally speaking, once you pay for the unit, you are done with it.

 They are also cheaper in price in comparison to gas-powered units.
 Plus, considering that you will not have to pay for gas, this further on makes the investment even better.
 However, they are short-lived when it comes to quality – with the gas models tending to have a relatively long life.

 One potential drawback that might affect the way you use the pressure washer is the electric cord limit.
 If you plan on keeping the job close to your home, near a power supply, then this unit type is perfect for you.
 On the other hand, if you want to take it farther – in a place where you cannot easily reach a power source – then you might want to reconsider and go for our gas pressure washer reviews instead.

 2. Gas Commercial Washers

 One of the things that people love the most about gas commercial washers is that they do not require an electric cord – which means you may easily take this unit anywhere you want.
 Typically, these devices are very heavy – still, they have been adapted for easy transport.
 Most of these units have been equipped with wheels so that the portability is improved.